Murkantilism/SauceConnectSetup/README.md

 ---------------

 This little Python script simply:
- - Download the Sauce Connect Java Utility from: http://saucelabs.com/downloads/Sauce-Connect-latest.zip
+ - Downloads the Sauce Connect Java Utility from: http://saucelabs.com/downloads/Sauce-Connect-latest.zip
  - Unzips the download
  - Sets up the Sauce Connect Java Utility automatically.
 During setup the script:
    - Checks for the required open ports 80 & 443